Aramatis/serverInstaller/README.md

 ### KNOWN ISSUE

-The `project_configuration` step WILL FAIL!.. so, prefer setting the remaining steps variables to `false` and then fix it this way:
+The `project_configuration` step WILL FAIL!.. so, prefer setting the remaining steps variables to `false` and then fix it this way: Create create the next files:
-- get a google key file from somewhere
-- place this key under `<django-git-cloned-folder>/server/keys`, under the name of `google_key.json`.
+- google_key.txt
+- admin.json
+- email_config.json
+- android_requests_backups.py: It can find a template [here](https://github.com/InspectorIncognito/AndroidRequestsBackups/blob/master/transapp_settings.template.py)

 ### RUN